sahilmalhotra0510/io/active.md

 # Active Projects

-.CSV Files to use for Timelines, Observable, and AI Training at: [industries/naics/US/counties](https://github.com/ModelEarth/community-data/tree/master/industries/naics/US/counties)
+CSV Files to use for Timelines, Observable, and AI Training at: [industries/naics/US/counties](https://github.com/ModelEarth/community-data/tree/master/industries/naics/US/counties)
 <!--Pre-processed data for county industry levels, based on employment, establishments and payroll.-->

 ML with Python and JavaScript (Observable and TensorFlow)